-LaxLessons.com is the leading source for lacrosse news, instructional information and recruiting coverage for players, fans and coaches with news coverage geared toward the nation’s No. 1 hotbed for lacrosse, the New York/New Jersey/Connecticut tristate region, and also including the Northeast and beyond, and the entire lacrosse galaxy.
+LaxLessons.com is the leading source for lacrosse news, instructional information and recruiting coverage for players, fans and coaches with news coverage geared toward the nation’s No. 1 hotspot for lacrosse, the New York/New Jersey/Connecticut tristate region, and also including the Northeast and beyond, and the entire lacrosse galaxy.

-The newly designed LaxLessons.com site was launched in February, 2009 to include a steady flow of daily news content and recruiting information, and Recruiting Rundown section, which has now become highly imitated — in name only — but never duplicated.
+The redesigned LaxLessons.com site was launched in February, 2009 to include a steady flow of daily news content and recruiting information, and Recruiting Rundown section, which has now become highly imitated — in name only — but never duplicated.

 Their goal originally was to provide the most recent and useful instructional information, including animated plays and drills, available for lacrosse coaches and players.

 While LaxLessons.com still fulfills that mission – in fact, more so now than ever with the launch of a iPad/iPhone app as well as an app for Android featuring animated plays and drills – it has rapidly developed into a one-stop shop for all things lacrosse.

 In March, 2009, one of the tristate region’s most versatile and respected journalists, Joe Lombardi, began his association with LaxLessons.com.

 Lombardi has been a fixture on the lacrosse scene during the sport’s rapid growth.
 The primary author of the second edition of “Lacrosse for Dummies,” Lombardi regularly contributes to a wide array of news and sports media outlets in addition to LaxLessons.